hunt-genes/SMED8020/Day2/README.md

 #####  SNP Filters

-In a similar way to the sample filters above, the first step involves calculating the SNP statistics (missing rate, allele frequency, p-value for the test of HWE and for the different call rates between cases and controls) for each SNP.
+In a similar way to the sample filters above, the second step involves calculating the SNP statistics (missing rate, allele frequency, p-value for the test of HWE and for the different call rates between cases and controls) for each SNP.